 Ollama Cheatsheet

 Here is the list and examples of the most useful Ollama commands (Ollama commands cheatsheet) I compiled some time ago.
-Hopefully it will be useful to you.
+Hopefully it will be useful to you too.

 This Ollama cheatsheet is focusing on CLI commands, model management, and customization